Saône-et-Loire

-Saône-et-Loire (/fr/; Arpitan: Sona-et-Lêre) is a department in the Bourgogne-Franche-Comté region in France.
+Saône-et-Loire (/fr/; Arpitan: Sona-et-Lêre; 'Saône and Loire') is a department in the Bourgogne-Franche-Comté region in France.
 It is named after the rivers Saône and Loire, between which it lies, in the country's central-eastern part.
+Its prefecture is Mâcon, with subprefectures in Autun, Chalon-sur-Saône, Charolles and Louhans-Châteaurenaud.

-Saône-et-Loire is Bourgogne-Franche-Comté's most populous department with a population of 551,493 as of 2019.
-It is also its southernmost department, as it is situated on the regional border with Auvergne-Rhône-Alpes.
-Saône-et-Loire's prefecture is Mâcon, with subprefectures in Autun, Chalon-sur-Saône, Charolles and Louhans.
+Saône-et-Loire is Bourgogne-Franche-Comté's most populous department with a population of 550,310 as of 2023.
+It is also its southernmost department, on the regional border with Auvergne-Rhône-Alpes.
 Its INSEE and postcode number is 71.

 History

-When it was formed during the French Revolution, as of March 4, 1790 in fulfillment of the law of December 22, 1789, the new department combined parts of the provinces of southern Burgundy and Bresse, uniting lands that had no previous common history nor political unity and which have no true geographical unity.
-Thus its history is that of Burgundy, and is especially to be found in the local histories of Autun, Mâcon, Chalon-sur-Saône, Charolles and Louhans.
+When it was formed during the French Revolution, as of 4 March 1790 in fulfillment of the law of 22 December 1789, the new department combined parts of the provinces of southern Burgundy and Bresse, uniting lands that had no previous common history nor political unity and which have no true geographical unity.
+Thus its history is that of Burgundy, and is especially to be found in the local histories of Autun, Mâcon, Chalon-sur-Saône, Charolles and Louhans-Châteaurenaud.

 Geography

-Saône-et-Loire is the seventh largest department of France.
-It is part of the region Bourgogne-Franche-Comté.
+Saône-et-Loire is the seventh-largest department of France.
+It is part of the Bourgogne-Franche-Comté region.
 In the west, the department is composed of the hills of the Autunois, the region around Autun, in the southwest the Charollais, and the Mâconnais in the south.